 How it works - in the hardback books

-The four hardback books contain loads of information on how trains work.
+The five hardback books contain loads of information on how trains work.
 Not just the locomotive itself, but track, wagons, points, bearings and much more....

 The unique thing about the books is that they contain both stories and simple-but-accurate (Chris is a professional engineer!) technical pages at the ends of chapters.
 For samples of the how-it-works pages, just scroll down: They are the pages which explain how the boiler makes the steam and how the pistons use the steam to turn the wheels to pull the train.

 The Author's original hobby was making miniature steam engines.

 This is Chris driving Bongo at full speed!